tagspaces/documentation/docs/search.md

 <ProFeature />

 The search options described in this section are available only in the Pro and Enterprise editions of TagSpaces.
-In addition to the searching by files name and by tag, the advanced search supports the following filter criteria:
+In addition to the basic search, the advanced search supports the following filter criteria:

 <CenteredImage
     caption="Screenshot showing the advanced search options"